Skip to main content

 And because each of us tends to have certain thoughts, we also use certain hand gestures that are unique to us.

-• Up gestures are gestures that are uplifting and use upward motion.
+• Up gestures are uplifting and use upward motion.
 These include waves, palm-up gestures, throwing hands in the air, and circular motions upward.
-Up gestures signal someone who has high energy, is vibrant, cheerful, and positive.
+Up gestures signal someone who has high energy, is cheerful, and positive.

-• Down gestures, on the other hand, signal someone who is commanding, serious, or negative.
-These include gestures with the palm facing downward, slicing motions with the arm downward, and closed fists.
+• Down gestures signal someone who is commanding, serious, or authoritative.
+These include gestures with the palm facing downward, slicing motions with the arm, and closed fists.

 Use up or down motions to convey positivity or authority.